shawnduong18/Champs-Seoul-Player-Performance-Analysis/README.md

 ### **Questions**
 _This project explores several key questions, including:_
 - 1. How valuable is a player to their team?
-- 2. What statistics indicate a top performing player?
+- 2. Who are the top performers of this tournament?
 - 3. Is Neon actually meta defining?
 - 4. How does map pick influence a team's performance
 ---